| |

 19. Pajama Day

 You can spend a day relaxing around the house in your pajamas.
-Your kids will certainly find this activity fun.
+Your kids will certainly find this activity fun and cozy during winter weather.

 Or have a costume day!
 Everyone gets to pick out (or put together) a costume and wear it all day long.